seth-git/atomicglobalmin/readme.txt

-42  Save this many of the best "different" structures: 1000 43  Consider 2 structures "different" if their RMS distance is greater or equal to (angstroms): 0.7 44  Save this many .log/energy output files from the list of best structures: 50 45  Output file name: /path/to/pso/files/OH3H2O_PSO.out 46  Resume file name (optional): /path/to/pso/files/OH3H2O_PSO.res 47  Write resume file after every set of this number of iterations (optional): 1
+42  Save this many of the best "different" structures: 1000 43  Consider 2 structures "different" if their RMS distance is greater or equal to (angstroms): 0.7 44  Save this many quantum output files from the list of best structures: 50 45  Output file name: /path/to/pso/files/OH3H2O_PSO.out 46  Resume file name (optional): /path/to/pso/files/OH3H2O_PSO.res 47  Write resume file after every set of this number of iterations (optional): 1